 The Beachline Expressway allows easy access to Port Canaveral, an important cruise ship terminal.

 Because of its proximity to the Space Coast near the Kennedy Space Center, many high-tech companies have shifted to the Orlando area.

-I began working on Walt Disney World in 1968, and saw first hand the changes that came to Orlando Fla: some good, some bad.
+I began working on Walt Disney World in 1968, and saw first hand the changes that came to Orlando.
+Some were good, others were bad.

 Walt Disney World opened in October 1971.